 Make a point to have team members visit at least one customer whenever they’re traveling on business.

 A customer advisory board is a go-to panel of your most valued customers who perform the same function as a board of directors, only from your customer’s point of view.
 They’re forums for reviewing industry trends, addressing mutual challenges or opportunities, and offering unvarnished insights and guidance.

 There is no better way to form a lasting, meaningful, and close connection between company leadership and your most valued customers.
-Good resources for setting up and running effective CABs can be found here and here.
+A good resource for setting up and running effective CABs can be found here.

 4. Ongoing customer development

 Formal customer interviews allow you to quantify customer conversations into accurate and reliable insights everyone can use to maintain customer intimacy.
 Software companies that pursue ongoing customer development achieve 30% more annual revenue growth, too.
 Get key people in marketing, growth, and product to conduct (or at least sit in on) at least 10 customer development interviews a month.
 Need more guidance on talking to customers more formally?
 Check this out.

 Customer events let your company connect with existing customers (and nothing builds customer intimacy faster than face-to-face contact) — but they’re also a great chance to get new ones.

 Customer events can take different forms, but the goal is to bring customers together, let them socialize, network, and learn from each other.
 The key phrase here is “each other” — the focus isn’t on you.